 For a relatively short but sweet sprint in the Daytona Beach area, the Ponce Inlet Trail is just the ticket.
 This trail stretches down the area’s eastern shoreline from the southern outskirts of Daytona Beach and through the quiet coastal town just below called Ponce Inlet.

 To begin, park for free at Ponce Preserve, which has 41 acres of its own to explore, should you decide to detour.
 The trail officially begins slightly above the parking area at Ponce Preserve at Major Street, and follows South Atlantic Avenue down through quaint neighborhoods and an array of natural beauty.
-Wind your way through a scenic setting of ocean dunes, wetlands and plenty of palmettos.
+Wind your way through a scenic setting of ocean dunes (being careful not to disturb them), wetlands and plenty of palmettos.
 Find a resting spot about one mile south at Winterhaven Park, where you can relax at picnic tables or walk the boardwalk.

 The trail ends at the very tip of the peninsula at a special place called Lighthouse Point Park.
 It’s a 52-acre preserve that offers families of all sizes opportunities for fun.
 Cool off after your run with a dip in the ocean here, watch the fishermen reel in a big one, or head up to the observation tower to take in the views.
 It’s a reward well worth the effort!